Permian-Global-Research/ezwarp/README.md

 SpatVector, sf, sfc, stars.
 In addition, ezwarp also supports file paths and URLs for valid spatial files (it’s gdal after all).

-terra sf and stars are the best supported and most popular spatial packages in the R ecosystem. *ezwarp* aims to support these types as a starting point but further spatial (or indeed non-spatial) classes may be supported in time.
+terra, sf and stars are the best supported and most popular spatial packages in the R ecosystem. *ezwarp* aims to support these types along with vector and matrix classes (as output formats only).
+Further spatial (or indeed non-spatial) classes may be supported in the future.

 ### Installation